×

 From Phonegram: A digital image showing NVIDIA hardware, a GPT-5.5.5 logo, a microchip, and a floating lock shield graphic in a futuristic server room.

 The revolutionary idea here is not in the screen or the camera, but in how we interact with the device.
 OpenAI aims to replace traditional apps with “AI Agents.”
-Currently, Apple and Google control the flow of apps and the type of access they get within the system, which limits AI capabilities.
-But by owning its own phone, OpenAI will be able to make AI understand everything you do without a middleman.
+Currently, Apple and Google control the flow of apps and the type of access they get within the system, which restricts AI capabilities.
+But by owning its own phone, OpenAI will be able to make AI understand everything you do without an intermediary.

 From Phonegram: A robotic hand holding an OpenAI device displaying four black dots on a white screen, against a dark abstract background.